sftcd/surveys/README.md

 	The main output from that stage is the ```collisions.json``` file which is usually quite big.

+	This stage can also be done using the ```make clusters cname="FI"``` target.
+Be sure to provide the correct country name as shown.

-1. The last stage of the scan is to generate graphviz graphs for the clusters which is usually fairly quick.
+1. The last stage of the scan is to generate graphviz graphs and individual cluster file (e.g. ```cluster1.json```) for the clusters which is usually fairly quick.
 That uses the ```ReportReuse.py``` script and the log will contain things like:

 		Graphing records
 		....
 		collisions: MMM
-			total clusters: 9MMM
+			total clusters: MMM
 			graphs not rendered: []
 		Dorender= False
 		Done graphing records

+	This stage can also be done using the ```make graphs``` target.

-1. To generate the graph svg file then:
+1. To generate the graph svg files (which isn't done by default) then:

 		$ make images
 		timeout --preserve-status 120s 'sfdp' -Tsvg "-Gepsilon=1.5" graph5.dot >graph5.dot.svg